mirsaeedi/Mailzory/README.md

 ```
 ## Usage

-how will Mailzor helps us to send email, if we have the following template?
+how will Mailzory helps us to send email, if we have the following template?

 ```html